Once Upon a One More Time: Development

 Work on a musical based around Britney Spears songs was initially announced in May 2017.
-A year later Britney attended the first reading of the musical.
+A year later Spears attended the first reading of the musical.
 Theater owner James L. Nederlander announced Once Upon a One More Time would be staged by Broadway In Chicago at the Nederlander Theatre in late fall 2019 prior to a New York City transfer.
+On May 15, 2023 James L. Nederlander and Hunter Arnold confirmed that Once Upon a One More Time is fully authorized and licensed by Britney Spears, and that the license agreement was negotiated, agreed to and signed post-conservatorship by the Grammy-winner in 2022.